Kissimmee Lake State Park

 Lake Kissimmee State Park provides some of the best camping in Florida.
 All campsites in Lake Kissimmee State Park are shaded by oak hammocks and separated by vegetation for privacy.

-The sprawling live oak trees provide perfect shade and shelter to the campsites, and its secluded location also offers beautiful starry skies.
+The sprawling live oak trees provide perfect shade and shelter to the campsites, and their secluded location also offers beautiful starry skies.

 Full Facility Camping

 Lake Kissimmee State Park has 60 campsites with electric and water hookups.
 Sewage hookups are not provided, but there is a dump station nearby.
-The full-facility campsites are located in the area with the oak hammock, making it one of the most scenic camping areas in any of the Florida state parks.
+The full-facility campsites are located in the oak hammock area, making it one of the most scenic camping areas in any Florida state park.

 Primitive Camping Facility

-Lake Kissimmee State Park has two campsites that are a part of the primitive camping facility.
+Lake Kissimmee State Park has two campsites within the primitive camping facility.
 These campsites are located along the 13 miles of hiking trails in the state park.
 Those who prefer primitive tent camping need to backpack everything in, including water.

 RV Camping

 There are beautiful campgrounds within Lake Kissimmee State Park with electricity, water, and shade.
-Most of these sites are surrounded by natural buffers in the state park for a bit of seclusion.
-There are no septic hookups, but there is a dump station at the entrance of the campground.
+Most of these sites are surrounded by natural buffers within the state park, providing a bit of seclusion.
+There are no septic hookups, but there is a dump station at the campground entrance.

 Youth Camping Area

 Lake Kissimmee State Park offers a youth camping area that can accommodate up to 50 people.
-There are two primitive campsites, both holding 25 people for youth camping at Lake Kissimmee State Park.
+There are two primitive campsites, each accommodating 25 youth campers at Lake Kissimmee State Park.
 Most of the camping areas are shaded by beautiful live oaks off the beaten path.
 The camping area has restrooms, cold showers, and a fire pit.

 Kissimmee State Park History

-The Europeans arrived in Florida in the 1500s but didn’t have their presence felt until the 1800s.
-During the Civil War, the park area was used for raising cattle which were traded with Cuba for supplies or shipped to the Confederate Army.
-The cattle became the primary industry after the war, which has continued to the present day.
-The state of Florida purchases the 5030 acres of land in 1969 to use as a State Park.
+The Europeans arrived in Florida in the 1500s, but didn’t have their presence felt until the 1800s.
+During the Civil War, the park area was used to raise cattle, which were either traded with Cuba for supplies or shipped to the Confederate Army.
+The cattle industry became the primary industry after the war and has continued to the present day.
+The state of Florida purchased the 5030 acres of land in 1969 to use as a State Park.
 Lake Kissimmee State Park became open to the public in August 1977.
-In 1997 an additional 900 acres of the park was purchased and added to the western boundary.
+In 1997, an additional 900 acres of the park were purchased and added to the western boundary.